Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Kirchhoff modelling and inversion.

 However, if a strong reflector (i.e. a large velocity contrast such as a salt dome) is present in the true subsurface, i.e. in $c$, the use of a unique smooth velocity $c_{inc}$ will not be able to reproduce good amplitudes at positions below the reflector.
 A solution might involve considering two different smooth velocities: $c_{inc}^{above}$ for propagations related to events occurring above the large contrast and $c_{inc}^{below}$ for propagations related to events occurring below the large contrast, i.e. for propagations from the surface through this large contrast.
-This would permit more freedom in the modelling to better reproduce the phase and amplitude below the reflector.
-This remains in the spirit of the general form of the linearity approximation on reflectors presented in \S \ref{sec:Kirr2_1_1}, where the Green functions $G_{inc,k}^{(i)}$ can be different for different reflectors.
+This would permit more freedom in the modelling to better reproduce the phase and amplitude below the reflector (see for instance \cite{Yar13}).
+The considerations of Appendix \ref{app:Kirr1_2} allow to fundamentally understand that this remains in the spirit of the most general form of the linearity approximation on reflectors, where the incident Green functions can be different for different reflectors.

-\subsubsection{Reflectivity distribution, Kirchhoff inversion and interpretation.}
+\subsection{Reflectivity distribution, Kirchhoff inversion and interpretation.}

-We convert the surface integral in eq. (\ref{eq:Kir6-kbis}) into a volume integral to introduce the reflectivity $\hat{R}$, i.e. a volumetric distribution of the reflection c\oe fficients.
+We convert the surface integral in eq. (\ref{eq:Kir6-kbisbis}) into a volume integral to introduce the reflectivity $\hat{R}$, i.e. a volumetric distribution of the reflection c\oe fficients.
 We use the ``singular function of the reflector's surface", i.e. the Dirac delta distribution $\delta_{S_k}(\mathbf{r})$ that spikes on $S_k$

 where $A'(\mathbf{r}\in V')$ is any well-behaved extension of function $A$ defined only for $\mathbf{r}\in S_k$ in the whole volume $V'$.
 If $g_k(\mathbf{r})=0$ is an equation that defines the position of the surface $S_k$, its singular function is defined by \cite{Ble}